 Lingua Airlines is an online English school based in Moscow who offers one-on-one Skype lessons to Russian students from all ages.
 The hourly wage is $10 – $20/hour, based on experience, and you have to teach a minimum of 15 hours a week.
 The applicant must be a native English speaker and certified to teach English as a second language.

 A language learning platform based in Spain.
 They hire teachers who can speak English, German, French, Spanish, Italian, Portuguese, Mandarin and Japanese.
-As teacher you must have a minimum of two years language teaching experience and be in the possession of a foreign language teaching certification.
+As teacher, you must have a minimum of two years language teaching experience and be in the possession of a foreign language teaching certification.
 Know that you have to commit yourself to a fixed scheduled with a minimum of 10 hours per week for a minimum of 1 year.
-The salary varies from €10/hour for individual classes and €12/hour for group classes.
+The salary varies from €11/hour for individual classes and €14/hour for group classes.
+Training is not paid.

 Based in France, this company is looking for Business language teachers (English, French, Italian, Spanish, German, Portuguese and Dutch).
 You have to be a native speaker, have a teaching certification and at least one year of experience in teaching adults.
 Salary unknown.